-WebM's G2 VP9 Decoder IP is the latest addition to our family of hardware IP products for multimedia system-on-chip designs.
-G2 is the first decoder IP to implement VP9 in hardware, delivering next-generation performance and power efficiency, and enabling up to 4K (2160p 60FPS) resolution playback on smart TVs, PCs and post-PC consumer devices.
+WebM's G2 VP9 Decoder IP belongs to our family of hardware IP products for multimedia system-on-chip designs.
+G2 t decoder IP implements VP9 in a full hardware pipeline, delivering next-generation performance and power efficiency, and enabling up to 4K (2160p 60FPS) resolution playback on smart TVs, PCs and mobile consumer devices.

-As with our VP8 hardware IPs, G2 is currently available to semiconductor companies having firm plans to ship VP9-supporting products.
+As with our VP8 hardware IPs, G2 is currently available to semiconductor companies who plan to ship VP9-supporting products.
 A written, no-cost agreement is required.
 Please complete the form here to learn more.

-The G2 VP9 decoder uses a completely new hardware architecture.
+The G2 VP9 decoder uses a completely new hardware architecture than the G1 decoder and previous generations of Google hardware IP.
 A majority of its hardware modules are designed in C++ and converted to RTL using Calypto's Catapult C high-level synthesis tool.
 This higher abstraction level makes design implementation and verification much faster and cleaner than in a traditional RTL design flow.
 Nevertheless, G2's top level is hand-written RTL, making IP integration straightforward.